ritvaj/Bank-Ledger-Integrity-Fraud-Signal-Analysis/README.md

 ## Feature Engineering Overview

-Fraud is often behavioral — not statistical.
+Fraud is often behavioral, not statistical.
 This project focuses on engineering **interpretable, rule-based signals** across four categories and testing whether they are good individual indicators of actual fraud.
 The important features are shown as below:

 ### **1. Ledger Mismatch Signals**